Set up your system

-The best results are achieved using diffused frontal lighting on the test participant; Noldus offers illumination for optimization of your set-up.
-You can follow the emotions of your test participants if their orientation, movement, and rotation is within certain limits.
+You can achieve the best results with diffused frontal lighting on your test participant.
+Noldus offers illumination to optimize your set-up.
+You can follow the emotions of your test participants if their orientation, movement, and rotation are within certain limits.

 Video, camera, infrared recording, or image

-When desired, you can use the automatic calibration to tailor the analysis of facial expressions to a specific person.
-You can either run the calibration before the analysis or continuously during the observation.
+You can use the automatic calibration to tailor your facial expression analysis to a specific person.
+You can either run the calibration before analysis, or choose to calibrate continuously during the observation.

-The individual calibration function enables the correction of person specific biases towards a certain emotional expression.
-A calibration model can be created using live camera input, or images or video of the test participant showing a neutral expression.
+The individual calibration function enables you to correct person-specific biases towards a certain emotional expression.
+For example, when someone shows a lot of anger in their neutral facial state.
+You can create a calibration model using live camera input, images, or video of the test participant showing a neutral expression.

 Choose your system preferences

 The software can quickly detect interesting episodes, even in long series of events.
 You can choose to analyze the whole video or only parts of it.
 Moreover, when using the Project Analysis Module, you can add markers to interesting events.
-The Project Analysis Module allows you to compare groups.
-For example, compare the results of one group (commercial 1 - female) to another group (commercial 1 - male).
+This module also allows you to compare groups.
+For example, you can compare differences in reactions to a commercial.